History of Mexico: Beginnings

-Mesoamerica is the only place in the Americas where indigenous writing systems were invented and used before European colonization.
+Mesoamerica is the only place in the Americas where Indigenous writing systems were invented and used before European colonization.
 While the types of writing systems in Mesoamerica range from minimalist "picture-writing" to complex logophonetic systems capable of recording speech and literature, they all share some core features that make them visually and functionally distinct from other writing systems of the world.

-Although many indigenous manuscripts have been lost or destroyed, texts are known Aztec codices, Mayan codices, and Mixtec codices still survive and are of intense interest to scholars of the prehispanic era.
+Although many indigenous manuscripts have been lost or destroyed, texts known as Aztec codices, Mayan codices, and Mixtec codices still survive and are of intense interest to scholars.

-The fact that there was an existing prehispanic tradition of writing meant that when the Spanish friars taught Mexican Natives to write their own languages, particularly Nahuatl, an alphabetic tradition took hold.
-It was used in official documents for legal cases and other legal instruments.
-The formal use of native language documentation lasted until Mexican independence in 1821.
-Beginning in the late twentieth century, scholars have mined these native language documents for information about colonial-era economics, culture, and language.
-The New Philology is the current name for this particular branch of colonial-era Mesoamerican ethnohistory.

 Major civilizations

 During the pre-Columbian period, many city-states, kingdoms, and empires competed with one another for power and prestige.
 Ancient Mexico can be said to have produced five major civilizations: the Olmec, Maya, Teotihuacan, Toltec, and Aztec.
-Unlike other indigenous Mexican societies, these civilizations (with the exception of the politically fragmented Maya) extended their political and cultural reach across Mexico and beyond.
+Unlike other indigenous Mexican societies, these civilizations (except the politically fragmented Maya) extended their political and cultural reach across Mexico and beyond.

-They consolidated power and exercised influence in matters of trade, art, politics, technology, and religion.
-Over a span of 3,000 years, other regional powers made economic and political alliances with them; many made war on them.
+They consolidated power and exercised influence in trade, art, politics, technology, and religion.
+Over 3,000 years, other regional powers made economic and political alliances with them; many made war on them.
 But almost all found themselves within their spheres of influence.

 Olmecs (1500–400 BCE)

 The Olmec first appeared along the Atlantic coast (in what is now the state of Tabasco) in the period 1500–900 BCE.
-The Olmecs were the first Mesoamerican culture to produce an identifiable artistic and cultural style, and may also have been the society that invented writing in Mesoamerica.
+The Olmecs were the first Mesoamerican culture to produce an identifiable artistic and cultural style and may also have been the society that invented writing in Mesoamerica.
 By the Middle Preclassic Period (900–300 BCE), Olmec artistic styles had been adopted as far away as the Valley of Mexico and Costa Rica.